-#PasstheERA (Equal Rights Amendment) is a viral social media campaign by Los Angeles-based creative agency enso, with a mission to reignite awareness around the fact that women are not yet guaranteed equal rights under the U.S. Constitution.
+#PasstheERA (Equal Rights Amendment) was a viral social media campaign by the ERA Correlation and Los Angeles-based creative agency enso, with a mission to reignite awareness around the fact that women are not yet guaranteed equal rights under the U.S. Constitution.

-It’s 2017, and despite widespread perception that women’s equality is legally guaranteed, females still do not have the same rights as males under the US Constitution.
+It was 2017 when the campaign launched, and despite widespread perception that women’s equality is legally guaranteed, they do not have the same rights as men under the US Constitution.
 The Equal Rights Amendment (ERA), which would have made women and men equal under the law, was never ratified.
-So, Yulu PR’s client, LA-based creative agency enso, gathered dozens of creatives into a room for a design hackathon to produce the materials needed to speak to millennials in their language: memes. #PasstheERA was designed as a social media campaign to reach young voters with the message that until equal rights for all becomes a reality, all hands need to be on deck taking up the fight.
-The challenge was to reignite this conversation by getting the materials in front of as many eyes as possible.
+So creative agency enso, gathered dozens of creatives into a room for a design hackathon to produce the campaign materials needed to speak to millennials in their language: memes. #PasstheERA was designed as a social media campaign to reach young voters with the message that until equal rights for all becomes a reality, all hands need to be on deck to achieve change.
+The challenge was to reignite this conversation by getting social media assets in front of as many eyes (likes, and shares) as possible.